UWNETLAB/metaknowledge/_posts/docs/2015-12-17-metaknowledge.md

 <a name="filterNonJournals"></a><small></small>**[<ins>filterNonJournals</ins>]({{ site.baseurl }}{{ page.url }}#filterNonJournals)**(_citesLst, invert=False_):

-Removes the Citations from _citesLst_ that are not journals.
+Removes the Citations from _citesLst_ that are not journals

 ###### Parameters